 Taser takedowns, self defense with a shock

-Before you chose a self defense weapon for your everyday carry you must do your homework and find out what the maximum level of weapons is permitted where you live and where you work.
+Before you chose a self defense weapon for your everyday carry you must do your homework.
+Find out what the maximum level of weapons is permitted where you live and where you work.
 Where you carry your EDC dictates the rules you have to follow.

 Here are just a few guidelines on how to go about your EDC:

-Your workplace is a location where your EDC may come in handy but your employer is the one who establish what is allowed on the premises.
+Your workplace is a location where your EDC may come in handy.
+However, your employer is the one who establish what is allowed on the premises.
 Not every employer allows EDC for handguns and pocket knives so it is best if you stick with your tactical pen.